Our customers trust us with their sensitive data, and we take keeping it safe seriously.

 - on the organization-level Change Log (where we log user permissions changes, configuration edits, job application updates, etc.).

-How does Greenhouse Support access our account data?
+How does Greenhouse Technical Support access our account data?

 Greenhouse has an internal application that allows a carefully restricted subset of employees to log in as any user if granted access by the customer.
-This functionality is only used for customer support and professional services.
+This functionality is only used for Technical Support and Professional Services.

-Read more here: Grant Greenhouse team temporary account access.
+Read more here: Grant Greenhouse Technical Support team temporary account access.

 Every one of these logins are recorded in an easily accessible audit log.
 All users with this level of access must have received manager approval, completed a background check, and signed our production data access policy.
 Access to this internal dashboard is protected behind Greenhouse's Single Sign-On (SSO) and device certificates.